Have You Been Hurt by Dangerous Drugs or a Medical Device in Illinois?

 - Pain and suffering.
 You may be financially compensated for the physical pain and emotional suffering that occurred because of your injury.

-Before you can recover damages, however, you must be part of the class action lawsuit.
+Before you can recover damages from use of dangerous drugs, however, you must be part of the class action lawsuit.

 How Class Action Cases Work